IBM/commands-runner/README.md

 ### Extensions

 You can insert extension in a states file using the client CLI or API.
 An extension is an artificat which contains a manifest describing (sub-)states to execute and where to insert this execution in the states file.
-Inserting an extension will create a new state in the states file and this new state will call the extension process and run it using the commands-runner.<br>
+Inserting an extension will create a new state in the states file and this new state will call the extension process and run it using the commands-runner client command `cr-cli extension -e <extension_name> deploy` and so it is important that the client is in the directory from which the server is launched or in the PATH.<br>

 The extension can be either "embedded" or "customer", "embeded" means that the artifact is already provided in the environement (ie: part of the product distribution) and should not be register and can not be deleted.
 A "embeded" extension is defined in a extensions yaml file as in [examples/data/test-extensions.yml](./examples/data/test-extensions.yml).
 A "custom" extension must be registered using the client CLI and for that it must be embobined in a zip file.<br>